TheNathannator/PlasticBand/Docs/_Templates/PS4 Base.md

 };
 ```

-The CRC is calculated using the standard CRC32 algorithm, however you *must* prepend the Bluetooth HID command byte used for input reports (`0xA1`) to the beginning of the report for it to calculate correctly (assuming you are just using HID to read the device).
+The CRC is calculated using the standard CRC32 algorithm, however you *must* prepend the Bluetooth HID command byte used for input reports (`0xA1`) to the beginning of the buffer for it to calculate correctly (assuming you are just using HID to read the device).
 For example, if the report starts with `01 80 80 80 80 ...`, the CRC buffer should start with `A1 01 80 80 80 80 ...`.

 ## References